sysdiglabs/terraform-provider-sysdig/website/docs/r/group_mapping.md

 ## Import

-Sysdig users can be imported using the ID, e.g.
+Sysdig group mapping can be imported using the ID, e.g.

 ```
 $ terraform import sysdig_group_mapping.my_group 24267